|

 threefolding approach to mobilize key leaders from civil society, government,

-Brave New World of the Future
+and business.
+Brave New World of the Future You will note

 that I have given a sense of the inner process that has accompanied me all these